-Relief for investment
+Relief for business investment

 Where a non-dom remits funds to the UK which are then invested in a qualifying business in the UK those funds are not treated as a remittance so the remittance basis may be more attractive.
 It should be noted, however, that a claim for the remittance basis still involves paying the appropriate RBC which may be due.

-Legislation will allow a non-UK domiciled individual who has been taxed on the remittance basis to transfer amounts between overseas mixed fund bank accounts without being subject to the offshore transfer rules.
+Legislation will allow a non-UK domiciled individual who has been taxed on the remittance basis to rearrange and transfer amounts between overseas mixed fund bank accounts without being subject to the offshore transfer rules.
 This will allow the different elements within the accounts to be separated, thereby allowing clean capital to be remitted to the UK in priority to income and gains.

 UK residential property

 Changes are also proposed for UK residential property.
 Currently all residential property in the UK is within the charge to IHT if owned by a UK or non-UK domiciled individual.
 It is proposed that all residential properties in the UK will be within the charge to IHT where they are held within an overseas structure.
 This charge will apply whether the overseas structure is held by an individual or trust.